-Why can dry beans?
+Why spend the effort Pressure Canning Beans?
 I will give you a couple reasons.
 The first is that it gives you storage options.
 I don’t like putting all my eggs in one basket, and by canning beans and storing them dry I have two separate ways of getting at the same foodstuff.

 The next reason is that by canning them ahead of time I cut down on prep time.
 It takes hours of cooking to soften dried beans, but it only takes 90 minutes to pressure can beans, and then they are ready to eat right from the jar, or reheated with a minimum of fuel resources.